sprocketsullivan/repro_with_R/README.md

 * Stackoverflow: A community of nerds at your disposal.
 All beginners questions have been already posted so a simple search is enough!
 * help function in R (put cursor on function name and press F1 or type ?function_name)
 * at the end of each help text there is a so called vignette that will give an executable example so that you can experiment with the function and its outputs
 * Contact us.
-We will explain rules for our (online) classes in the first session.
+We will explain rules for our classes in the first session.

 ## Course Program